The Mid-infrared Emitting Jet in the Black Hole V404 Cygni in Quiescence: Results

 Intense variability strongly correlated across the electromagnetic spectrum is clearly present in this new dataset.
 Figure \ref{fig:mwlc} shows the overall multi-wavelength light curves of V404~Cyg.
 The source was significantly variable in all bands throughout the duration of our observations.
 There is a large flare apparent $\sim 220$ seconds after the start of the first JWST exposure.
-This dramatic flare at the beginning of the JWST observation is both large in amplitude and rapid in onset, so it facilitates powerful constraints on the origin of the MIR variability.
+This dramatic flare is both large in amplitude and rapid in onset, so it facilitates powerful constraints on the origin of the MIR variability.
 Notable variability was also present during the second JWST exposure on similar timescales but with lower amplitude.

 Figure \ref{fig:sed} shows the spectral energy distribution (SED) of V404~Cyg constructed from our radio, mm, and MIR measurements.
 We will present and study the full SED in a later work.
 We correct the observed MIR flux densities for interstellar extinction adopting $A_V = 4.0$ \citep{hynes09, cas93,2021ApJ...916...33G} and $R_V = 3.1$.
 Considering only the simultaneous portions of the VLA, ALMA, and JWST observations, the radio/mm/MIR spectral slope is $\alpha = 0.04 \pm 0.01$, consistent with the flat or slightly inverted spectrum expected from the optically thick region of a jet.
 JWST confirms the previously observed excess of MIR emission above that expected from the companion star.
 The non-simultaneous JWST images taken at the end of the observations show the excess to increase with wavelength.
 The MIR flux measurements in the three longest wavelength filters (F2550W, F2100W, and F1800W) are still consistent with an approximately flat radio/mm spectrum.
 The flux measurements in the two shorter wavelength filters (F1500W and F1280W) appear to contain a significant contribution from the donor star, which begins to dominate the SED in this region.
 However, due to the non-simultaneity of the JWST MIRI images taken after the time-series observations and the significant variability on short timescales, there are some limitations on how much we can infer about the shape of the SED in the MIR.